nuxt-modules/leaflet/docs/guide/accessing-map-instance.md

 </script>
 ```

-- Create a `mapInitialized` method that will be called when the map is ready.
+- Create a `onMapReady` method that will be called when the map is ready.

 You can now access the Leaflet map instance using `map.value.leafletObject`.